Keo Seima Wildlife Sanctuary: Landscape and climate

 Keo Seima Wildlife Sanctuary (KSWS) lies between 60 and 750 m above sea level, and is situated in the southeast corner of Cambodia along the border with Vietnam.
 The northwest section of KSWS forms part of Cambodia's Eastern Plains, while the montane southeast section constitutes the south-western edge of the Annamite Range range along the Sen Monorom plateau.
 Major habitat types found within the protected area include tropical evergreen, mixed deciduous, semi-evergreen and deciduous Dipterocarp forest.

 As in much of Cambodia, two main seasons predominate in KSWS: tropical wet and dry.
-During the wet season, which runs between April to October, the area receives an average of 2,200-2,800 mm of rainfall.
+During the wet season, which runs between April and October, the area receives an average of 2,200-2,800 mm of rainfall.
 Temperatures range annually from 16 to 36 °C.

 The protected area covers part of the Prek Te, and a large part of the Prek Chhlong watersheds, providing ecosystem services to residential and agricultural areas.